|

 1. Don’t autopilot your life

 In tennis and sports in general you can make a lot of improvement just by playing the game for hours and hours.
 Usually that gets you pretty far but one day you will hit a wall.
-Playing more no longer improves you but rather ensures your skills don’t deteroriate.
-Why do some players continue to keep improving while others plateua?
+Playing more no longer improves you but rather ensures your skills don’t deteriorate.
+Why do some players continue to keep improving while others plateau?
 Pop science’s answer to this is a concept called deliberate practice.

 I played tennis since I was five on autopilot and I made my highschool’s varsity tennis team the same year as a good friend of mine who picked up the sport over the summer.
-Tennis was just a casual hobby of mine so it was ok that my years of experience was achieved in a matter of months, but this experience set an example of what can happen if you aren’t conciously thinking about what you’re doing.
+Tennis was just a casual hobby of mine so it was ok that my years of experience was achieved in a matter of months, but this experience set an example of what can happen if you aren’t consciously thinking about what you’re doing.

 In chapter 6, Gallwey introduces the concept of mobility.
 Mobility is what didn’t activate during my tennis years.